GuillaumeLazar/raspberry-touchtable/README.md

 2. install opencv2 (>= 5.3)
 3. git clone this repo
 4. compile and start "nm-touchtable"
+  * The "Application output" tab will display the ip address and port used by the server.
   * It's should display a black window of 1280x800 (simulate the touchtable videoprojector screen)
-5. compile and start "DeviceAcquisitionTcpClient"
+5. compile "DeviceAcquisitionTcpClient"
+  * Edit the server address ip on the "MainWindow.cpp" file
-  * It's should display a gray window of 320x240 (simulating the camera sensor)
+  * It's should display a grey window of 320x240 (simulating the camera sensor)
 6. Click and move your cursor on the small gray window, visual effect should be visibled on the big black window

 # Softwares